RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>1</sup> A Song of degrees.
 LORD, remember David, [and] all his afflictions:
 <sup>2</sup> How he sware unto the LORD, [and] vowed unto the mighty [God] of Jacob;
-<sup>3</sup> Surely I will not come into the tabernacle of my house, nor go up into my bed ;
+<sup>3</sup> Surely I will not come into the tabernacle of my house, nor go up into my bed;
 <sup>4</sup> I will not give sleep to mine eyes, [or] slumber to mine eyelids,
 <sup>5</sup> Until I find out a place for the LORD, an habitation for the mighty [God] of Jacob.
 <sup>6</sup> Lo, we heard of it at Ephratah: we found it in the fields of the wood.
-<sup>7</sup> We will go into his tabernacles: we will worship at his footstool .
+<sup>7</sup> We will go into his tabernacles: we will worship at his footstool.
 <sup>8</sup> Arise, O LORD, into thy rest; thou, and the ark of thy strength.
 <sup>9</sup> Let thy priests be clothed with righteousness; and let thy saints shout for joy.
 <sup>10</sup> For thy servant David’s sake turn not away the face of thine anointed.